Open Road (Donovan album): Releases and reception

-Open Road was released on vinyl LP in the US on Epic in July 1970, and then in the UK on Dawn Records in September.
+Open Road was released on vinyl LP in North America on Epic in July 1970, and then in the UK on Dawn Records in September.
 The album's cover features a photo, taken by Donovan's best friend "Gypsy Dave" Mills, of Donovan flanked by his two bandmates with their names typewritten in small print beneath each person.
 Some versions of the record featured neither Donovan's name nor the album title on the front, highlighting the name "Open Road" on the back, both as the album's title and as the name of the band featured on it.
 Other versions highlighted either "Donovan" or "Open Road" on the front.

 Open Road was Donovan's third-highest charting album in the U.S., reaching No. 17 within two weeks of its release and peaking at No. 16.
+In Canada the album reached No. 8 and the single "Riki Tiki Tavi" reached No. 35.
 In the U.K. the album reached No. 30.

 In August 2000, the German label Repertoire Records reissued Open Road for the first time on CD.